 12.03.2026

-Ballistic Moon, the developer behind the remake of "Until Dawn," has shut down
+In a significant development, Ballistic Moon, the creators of the 2024 remake of "Until Dawn," has officially ceased operations.

 Image credit: Ballistic Moon